How to tell if your dog has separation anxiety

 This will show your dog that being alone is not unpleasant.
 Make your dog’s alone time as positive as possible – leave them a favourite toy or a long-lasting treat in a space they feel comfortable in.

-Gradually increase the amount of time you’re separated from your dog.
+Gradually increase the amount of time you’re separated from your dog – work up from a few seconds to a couple of hours.
 It’s best to do this training once a day, rather than several times a day, to minimise stress on your dog.

 Good to know: This process may take a few weeks before you see an effect.
-Patience and consistency are key!
+Patience and consistency is key!

 Strategy 2: Foster your dog’s independence